makersacademy/rps-challenge/README.md

 Brief
 --------------------------

-To create a game of Rock, Paper, Scissors for the Makers Academy Marketing Array (MAMA) that will have the following functionality:
+To create a game of Rock, Paper, Scissors for the Makers Academy Marketing Array (MAMA) that will have the following functionality:<br>
-* the marketeer should be able to enter their name before playing the game
+* the marketeer should be able to enter their name before playing the game<br>
-* the marketeer will be presented with the following choices: rock, paper and scissors
+* the marketeer will be presented with the following choices: rock, paper and scissors<br>
-* the marketeer can choose one option
+* the marketeer can choose one option<br>
-* the game will choose a random option
+* the game will choose a random option<br>
 * a winner will be declared